 For the recipe shared, I’ve used a straight whipped double cream with added home-made chocolate hazelnut spread (or Nutella).
 However, I stupidly softened the spread slightly in the microwave (as I forgot to put it into the cream before starting to whip) and it ‘bubbled’ slightly at the edges when I sandwiched the Whoopies.
 Doh!
 Regardless though, the cream worked in deliciousness against the sponge… Fresh, nutty and slightly sweet.
 I could happily sit with a bowl of whipped Nutella Cream and just spoon straight into my mouth.

-An amazing alternative would however be a Mascarpone Nutella Whipped Cream, a Vanilla Chocolate Chip Custard Cream, or even a Coffee Mousse filling.
+We also use Nutella Cream in our divine Hot Chocolate Chip Scones.
+But an amazing alternative would be a Vanilla Chocolate Chip Custard Cream, or even a Coffee Mousse filling.
 If you are dairy free, Whipped Coconut Cream would be perfect.

 Just bear in mind that using fresh creams means the cakes will need refrigeration.
 And that it’s best to bring back out of the fridge 20 minutes or so before eating to soften.